Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 The SPNTD is run on consecutive months as a failsafe to make sure that all VHR women due for screening are identified and invited in a timely manner.
 There will be a duplication of VHR women, but the purpose is to cross-check the results of the 2 reports to identify any additional women.

 SPNTD results should be cross-checked with the VHR list on the BS Select Higher Risk List monitoring report monthly.
 It will reveal any discrepancies between the 2 lists, which must then be investigated and rectified.
+Services should use the Higher Risk List to make sure all women have a Higher Risk Referral reason and have confirmatory evidence added to their BS Select record.

-The cross-check will identify VHR women who have moved into the area, but not shown on NBSS.
+The cross-check will identify VHR women who have moved into the area, but not registered on NBSS.
 In these cases, the BSO need to make sure that all referral information is available within BS Select.
 If not, the information must be requested from the previous BSO and uploaded to BS Select.

-Women that are now eligible for self-referral are not listed in the SPNTD VHR report unless they have been placed on short term recall.
+Women that are now eligible for self-referral are not listed in the SPNTD VHR report unless they have been placed on short-term recall.

 Use the 71 or over self-referral letter template (LT019) for these women.